Sharad Navratri

 - Goddess Kaalratri: Goddess Kaalratri is the 7th form of Goddess Durga.
 Moreover, Goddess Kaalratri is worshipped on the 7th day of Navratri.
 In addition, Goddess Kaalratri is the fierce form of Goddess Durga.
 In conclusion, Goddess Kaalratri symbolizes the destruction of stupidity and darkness.

 - Goddess Mahagauri: Goddess Mahagauri is the 8th form of Goddess Durga.
 In addition, Goddess Mahagauri is worshipped on the 8th day of Navratri.
-Moreover, Goddess Mahagauri is a symbol of peace, beauty and purity.
+Moreover, Goddess Mahagauri symbolizes peace, beauty, and purity.
 In addition, Goddess Durga is worshipped as the wife of Lord Shiva in the Goddess Mahagauri form.

 What are the Right Directions for Placing a Mata ki Chowki in Sharad Navratri?